monimoydebp/Session9/README.md

 **Analysis:**

 This model could not rich over 85% even after running for 100 epochs.
-We could have run the model for multiple times to achieve that due to randomization of the input weights but that’s not a consistent model.
-Hence, we need to improve further
+I could have run the model for multiple times to achieve that due to randomization of the input weights but that’s not a consistent model.
+Hence, I need to improve further

 **Experiment-4**